- Jun. 22, 2022

 The Bank of Japan, in coordination with relevant institutions including the Financial Services Agency (FSA), supports market-wide initiatives and financial institutions' efforts to prepare for the permanent discontinuation of LIBOR.

-The Cross-Industry Committee on Japanese Yen Interest Rate Benchmarks, consisting of a wide range of parties including financial institutions, institutional investors, and non-financial corporates, was established in August 2018.
-It is expected that LIBOR will be permanently discontinued after the end of 2021.
-The Committee conducts necessary deliberations with the aims to appropriately choose and use Japanese yen (JPY) interest rate benchmarks, such as developing recommendations for the stocktaking of ideas on the appropriate choice and usage of JPY interest rate benchmarks, identifying specific challenges, proposing solutions, and developing transition plans.
+The Cross-Industry Committee on Japanese Yen Interest Rate Benchmarks, consisting of a wide range of parties including financial institutions, institutional investors, and non-financial corporates, was established to prepare for permanent cessation of LIBOR* in August 2018.
+The Committee has conducted necessary deliberations with the aims to appropriately choose and use Japanese yen interest rate benchmarks, such as developing recommendations for the stocktaking of ideas on the appropriate choice and usage of Japanese yen interest rate benchmarks, identifying specific challenges, proposing solutions, and developing transition plans.
 For details of the deliberations, please see the following link.

 |Jan.
 30, 2020||AMAMIYA Masayoshi, Deputy Governor||"Interest Rate Benchmark Reform in Japan" (Speech at the Kin'yu Konwa Kai (Financial Discussion Meeting) Hosted by the Jiji Press)|

 |Oct.
 10, 2019||Masayoshi Amamiya, Deputy Governor||"Development of Asia's Capital Markets: Roles and Challenges" (Keynote Speech at the ASIFMA Annual Conference 2019)|

 The Bank, together with the JFSA, conducted a joint survey of financial institutions, including banks, securities companies, and insurance companies, regarding their use of LIBOR.
 The main aim of this survey is to ascertain their quantitative LIBOR exposures in preparation for the permanent cessation of LIBOR.